-Macadamia Nut Butter – Low Histamine, Low Lectin, Low Oxalate, Low Carb
+Macadamia Nut Butter – Low Histamine, Low Lectin, Med Oxalate, Low FODMAP, Low Carb

 My husband was having Chocolate Oreo Cheesecake the other day.
-While my mouth was watering watching him eat it, I was also aware of how sick it would make me.
+And my mouth was watering watching him eat it.
+However, I was also aware of how sick it would make me.
 Instead of feeling deprived, I decided I would make myself something delicious!

 The second secret is to have a high speed blender.
 This will probably burn out a regular blender, so I wouldn’t try it with regular blender.
-A food processer would probably work, but I haven’t tested that.
+A food processor would also probably work, but I haven’t tested that.

-I have used both of these to make this macadamia nut butter:
+I have used both of these blenders to make this macadamia nut butter:

 - 6-8 ounces raw Macadamia nuts